SParb/cork-cat-cafe/README.md

 ## About

 The Cork Cat Cafe is a unique destination where guests can sip coffee, enjoy delicious food, and spend time with adorable resident cats.
-Whether you're a cat enthusiast or just looking for a cozy place to unwind, our cafe offers the purrfect atmosphere.
+Whether you're a cat enthusiast or just looking for a cozy p[...]

+## Project Planning

+To ensure a smooth development process, we have outlined the following steps and milestones:

+- **Requirements Gathering:** Define the core features, content, and user experience for the Cork Cat Cafe website.
+- **Design:** Create wireframes and mockups for the site’s layout, focusing on accessibility and visual appeal.
+- **Development:** Build the website using HTML, CSS, and JavaScript.
+Implement interactive elements and responsive design.
+- **Content Creation:** Collect information and photos of the cats, develop engaging menu descriptions, and write event details.
+- **Testing:** Review the site for usability, responsiveness, and bug fixes across different devices and browsers.
+- **Deployment:** Host the site using GitHub Pages and share it with the community.
+- **Feedback & Iteration:** Gather user feedback and continue improving features and content.

+This structured planning helps keep the project organized and ensures all essential parts are delivered.

 ## Features